buj201/RepCRec/README.md

-1. For `W` requests, the `TransactionManager` checks if the `Transaction` needs to request additional locks (if there are newly available copies due to site recover), and brokers those requests if needed.
+1. For `W` requests, the `TransactionManager` checks if the `Transaction` needs to request additional locks (if there are newly available copies due to site recovery), and brokers those requests if needed.
 2. For both `W` and `R` requests, the `Transaction` checks if it is holding all required locks.
     - If so, it executes and returns `RequestResponse` with `success=True`.
-    - Otherwise, it either (i) has the `TransactionManager` broker new lock requests (if the `Transaction` is not waiting on a queued lock request), or simply waits its turn in any relevant lock queues.
+    - Otherwise, it either has the `TransactionManager` broker new lock requests (if the `Transaction` is not waiting on a queued lock request), or simply waits its turn in any relevant lock queues.